Partially Dualized Quasi-Hopf Algebras Reconstructed from Dual Tensor Categories to Finite-Dimensional Hopf Algebras: Introduction

 A classical construction for finite tensor categories is the notion of \textit{dual tensor categories}, which was introduced and studied in \cite{Ost03,EO04}.
 Specifically, let $\M$ be an indecomposable exact left module category over a finite tensor category $\C$.
 The dual category of $\C$ with respect to $\M$ is defined as the finite tensor category

 of $\C$-module endofunctors of $\M$, but with reverse compositions as tensor products (opposite to the original definition in the references above) for convenience in this paper.
-Importantly, this could be viewed as the categorical version of dual Hopf algebras, in the sense that $\Rep(H)_\Vec^\ast\approx\Rep(H^\ast)$ holds for any finite-dimensional Hopf algebra $H$.
+In particular, this could be viewed as the categorical version of dual Hopf algebras, in the sense that $\Rep(H)_\Vec^\ast\approx\Rep(H^\ast)$ holds for any finite-dimensional Hopf algebra $H$.
+Furthermore, two finite tensor categories are said to be \textit{categorically Morita equivalent} (\cite{EO04,EGNO15}), if there is an tensor equivalence $\D\approx\C_\M^\ast$ for some indecomposable exact left $\C$-module category $\M$.
+Indeed, the categorically Morita equivalence was shown in \cite{Mug03} to be an equivalence relation.
+It has meaningful invariants (\cite{Sch01,ENO11,Shi12} etc.) and was also studied as an analogue of Morita equivalence between rings in the literature.

-However, the dual category $\C_\M^\ast$ is constructed a little abstractly, even if $\C$ is chosen as the category $\Rep(H)$ for a finite-dimensional Hopf algebra $H$.
+However, one might find that the dual category $\C_\M^\ast$ is defined in an abstract way, even if $\C$ is chosen as the category $\Rep(H)$ for a finite-dimensional Hopf algebra $H$.
 Fortunately, Andruskiewitsch and Mombelli \cite{AM07} classified indecomposable exact left $\Rep(H)$-module categories as $\Rep(B)$, where $B$ is an indecomposable exact left $H$-comodule algebra.
-The main goal in this paper is to reconstruct from the dual category $\Rep(H)_{\Rep(B)}^\ast$ when $B$ is in particular a left coideal subalgebra of $H$, and our first result is:
+The first goal in this paper is to reconstruct from the dual category $\Rep(H)_{\Rep(B)}^\ast$ when $B$ is in particular regarded as a left coideal subalgebra of $H$.